The Stadium Techno Experience

-The Stadium Techno Experience is the ninth studio album by Scooter.
+The Stadium Techno Experience is the ninth studio album by German hard dance group Scooter.
 Three singles were released from it: "Weekend!", "The Night" and a remix of "Maria (I Like It Loud)" featuring Marc Acardipane and Dick Rules.
 Its artwork is an homage to the 1991 album The White Room by The KLF.
 It is the first album featuring Jay Frog.
 In the United Kingdom, The Stadium Techno Experience became Scooter's second studio album in the top 40 after Our Happy Hardcore (1996).